bradbrownjr/radiomail.info/README.md

 * Help - Information about a command and examples
 	* Help {app} - Get info on specific applications
 * About / Info - Information about this service
+* Test - Provides brief response to confirm receipt, to include time of receive and time of execution
-* Get {application} {app-command} - Execute an application and its available commands
+* {application} {app-command} - Execute an application and its available commands

 # Applications